|Seattle Times, June 11, 1987

 post-concert problems might spill into the surrounding neighborhood.
 Later that same day, the Paramount picked up the show.
 At the time,

 about 3,500 advance tickets had been sold; by yesterday afternoon,

 Ticketmaster had paid refunds to about 400 people.

 Yesterday, the Paramount's director and its security head attended the

 Run-D.M.C. and Beastie Boys concert in Portland "to see firsthand if

+they have any trouble," Richardson said.
 A reportedly mild-mannered crowd of about 5,300 attended last night's

 concert, which went without incident.